 9 Tips to Answer “What are Your Short and Long Term Goals?”

-This interview question really trips up candidates in an interview.
-It seems an innocuous question, but in reality, the recruiter is testing the candidate to determine if his or her goals are aligned with what the company can offer.
-Additionally, the company wants to determine if the candidate is a “giver” or a “taker”.
+This question can really throw candidates in an interview.
+It seems an innocuous question, but the recruiter is testing the candidate to determine if his or her goals are aligned with what the company can offer.
+Additionally, the company wants to determine if the candidate is a “giver” or a “taker.”

 To answer this question effectively, follow these points:

-3. Be smart honest.
+- Be realistic and smart.
 You likely have a lot of goals, so do not share goals that you cannot or do not know if you can achieve with that organization.
 Instead, share ones you know you can.

-4. Start with defining the short term.
+- Start with defining the short term.
 I recommend 5 years or so.
-“In the next 5 years or so I want to…..”
+“In the next 5 years or so, I want to…”

-5. Be a “giver”.
-Yes, the company is asking you want you want to do, but make sure what you want to do will benefit the company.
+- Be a “giver.”
+Yes, the company is asking you what you want to do, but make sure what you want to do will benefit the company.

-9. PCS to Corporate America 4th Ed. on pages 179-180, where I write about this topic more in depth.
+For more information on how to answer this question, check out PCS to Corporate America 4th Ed. on pages 179-180, where I expand on this topic as well as other common interview questions.

 As in all cases, these are ideas.
 These are my words.
 Companies do not want my answer.
 They want your answer.
 Find your own interview voice.